Beardless-sheik/To-do-list/README.md

 ## Getting Started

+If you want to run the project locally in your browser you need to install:

+  - Node
+  - Npm (Node Package Manager)
+  - Git
+  - Text Editor

 To get the content of this project locally you need to run this command in your terminal:

 - ` git clone https://github.com/Beardless-sheik/To-do-list.git`

+You need to then install the packages locally to your systeme by running:

+ > npm install

+To start the server in development mode, Run:

+ > npm run dev

 ## Test

 For tracking linter errors locally you need to follow these steps:

-- After cloning the project you need to run these commands:

-  > npm install - This command will download all the dependancies of the project.
-  > npm run start - This starts the development server and opens the project in your browser with live reloading.
-  > npm run build - This builds the souce file using webpack and minifies your code to the dist folder for production.

 - For tracking the linter errors in HTML files run: